aclueless/spair/README.md

 to be updated on change.
 But you placed it under a branch of the DOM tree without noticing that the branch is under static-mode.
-Finally, you give the new version of the app a test, at first, you may scratch head and check back and forth many times because it is renderd, but never update its value.
+Finally, you give the new version of the app a test, at first, you may scratch head and check back and forth many times because it is rendered, but its value never gets updated.

 [Rust]: https://www.rust-lang.org/
 [Trunk]: https://trunkrs.dev/